Category Archives: Battenberg Royals

 St. Mildred’s Church, Whippingham; Credit – By Mypix at English Wikipedia, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=57460350

 Saint Mildred’s Church in Whippingham, Isle of Wight, England was where Queen Victoria and her family worshipped when in residence at Osborne House, the beloved home Queen Victoria and Prince Albert built on the Isle of Wight.
-The original church was redesigned by architect Albert Jenkins Humbert with the input of Prince Albert.
+The original church was redesigned by architect Albert Jenkins Humbert with Prince Albert’s input.
 The chancel of the church was built in 1854 – 1855 and the remainder of the church was constructed in 1861 – 1862.
 A side chapel, originally used by members of the household at Osborne House when worshipping at Whippingham, was later made into a shrine, the Battenberg Chapel, upon the early death of Prince Henry of Battenberg.
 Several family members are buried there including Prince Henry and his wife Princess Beatrice.

 Wedding Guests